 While it's not done by another person, on Big Love, Kathy Marquardt's neck is snapped when she crashes a truck with her braid stuck in the door.

 The Weeping Angels turn out to be very fond of this in Series 5.
 It quickly replaced the "trapping victims in the past" method from Blink, likely to avoid villain decay (since that's easy to undo with a TARDIS).
 The Doctor tried to explain this as an exception since they needed the body or soul to talk, but they go on doing it after creating "Angel Bob".
 Of course, sending people to the past is a way to feed, and they already get enough power from draining the ship's engines.

 Kings does something very similar to The Long Kiss Goodnight when Silas, driving alone and angry in the country at night, hits a deer, then gets out of the car and snaps its neck with his bare hands.
 Of course, since this is Kings, this is all very symbolic and there is an awesome monologue first.

 Most bad guys in Supernatural prefer this method of killing someone, with demons usually doing it with Telekinesis.
 Since it's mostly supernatural beings, the ease with which the neck breaks is justified.
-Most notably, this is how Lucifer eventually kills Dean.
+Most notably, this is how Lucifer eventually kills Dean in an alternate future.

 One of JD's fantasies on Scrubs involved his faking his own death and setting up an elaborate funeral solely so that Dr. Cox would hug him.
 When fantasy-Cox learns this, he snaps JD's neck.